 Base.metadata.create_all(bind=engine)

-1. A POST endpoint for submitting our messages
+1. Add a POST endpoint for submitting messages to the database

 @app.route('/messages', methods=['POST'])